Visit Palestine programs 2023 – 2024

 Saleem is a Palestinian from Abud.
 He was born and raised in Palestine.
 He is married and has three beautiful daughters.
 He has worked for several local organizations and has experience with media and receiving international guests.

-Kristel is from the Netherlands and she is married to a Palestinian, the owner of Singer Cafe and Al Jisser bar in Beit Sahour where we will spend a total of 7 nights.
+Kristel is from the Netherlands and she is married to a Palestinian, the owner of Singer Cafe in Beit Jala and Al Jisser bar in Beit Sahour.
 Kristel and Tariq have a daughter and a son.
-Kristel studied and worked as a tour guide and history teacher in the Netherlands before coming to Palestine where she has lived for a good 10 years.
+Kristel studied and worked as a tour guide and history teacher in the Netherlands before coming to Palestine where she has lived for a good 12 years.
 She produces Stories from Palestine podcast.

 The aim of our program

 We offer a unique program that will give participants the opportunity to experience something very different than the usual pilgrimage programs, existing political tours and olive harvest programs.
 We offer a variety of activities and trips to share different aspects of the land and the life in Palestine.
-We also will include one day of olive picking because it is a wonderful experience of an important part of the Palestinian heritage and economy.
+We also will include one day of olive picking in our October program because it is a wonderful experience and an important part of the Palestinian heritage and economy.

 Number of participants

-The program will take place with a minimum of six and a maximum of ten people.
+The program will take place with a minimum of six and a maximum of twelve people.

 We assume that if you decide to take part in a group tour, that you will adapt to being a member of a group.
 That means that you respect others, that you respect the time and that you join with an open heart and open mind.
 If there is anything you don’t feel comfortable about during the program, we can discuss and try to find a solution.
 There will be free time in the evenings and there are some optional activities so that you can find time for yourself if you need it.